-Issues What to expect and what can I do Trouble It is a very common issue after surgery.
-It will improve over sleeping the first few weeks.
-Take a pain pill at bedtime Keep your usual sleep schedule Avoid long naps Limit caffeinated drinks to morning only You may sleep on your side if it is more comfortable (avoid sleeping on your stomach for 6-8weeks) Poor appetite Usually slowly resolves over 4-6 weeks.
-Family can bring food from outside of hospital - ask your nurse about any food restrictions Try small and frequent meal Try small and frequent meal Talk to a dietitian (also available through 811 on F. C. weekdays between 9am and 5pm) Fatigue It takes 6-12 weeks to feel back to normal.
-Plan your day in the morning and keep to a routine Rest 20-30min between activities If you need to rest more than one hour, you may be overdoing it Use the exercise log to keep track of your activity level and find a good balance between exercise and rest Avoid long periods of inactivity Constipation It is important to keep routine bowel movement to avoid Gonotipation straining.
-Increase fiber in your diet (fruits, vegetable, whole grain and bran) Be as active as possible Drink fluids (water) if you are not on fluid restriction Talk to your health care provider about laxatives Numbness and This happens when nerves get bruised and overstretched tingling during surgery.
-If your chest wall artery was used for bypass, you may have some numbness or increased skin sensitivity over the chest wall.
+Issues What to expect and what can I do Trouble It is a very common after surgery and will improve over sleeping the first few weeks.
+1 0 If required, take pain medication before bed.
+Keep your usual sleep schedule Avoid long naps during the day.
+Limit caffeinated drinks to morning only You may sleep on your side if it is more comfortable (avoid sleeping on your stomach for 6-8weeks) Poor appetite Usually resolves over several weeks.
+Family can bring food from outside of hospital - ask your nurse about any food restrictions Try small and frequent meals Talk to a dietitian (also available through 811 on weekdays between 9am and 5pm) Fatigue It takes 6-12 weeks to feel back to normal.
+Plan your day in the morning and keep to a routine Rest 20-30min between activities If you need to rest more than one hour, you may be overdoing it Use the exercise log to keep track of your activity level and find a good balance between exercise and rest Avoid long periods of inactivity Constipation It is important to keep routine bowel movements to avoid straining.
+Increase fiber in your diet (fruits, vegetable, whole grain and bran) Be as active as possible Diala Guida Guarda Siferana and an Guida activities Drink fluids (water) if you are not on fluid restriction Talk to your health care provider about levelings.
+Numbness and Talk to your health care provider about laxatives This happens when perves get bruised and everstretched. tingling This happens when nerves get bruised and overstretched during surgery. unging If your chest wall artery was used for bypass, you may have some numbness or increased skin sensitivity over the have some numbriess of increased skin sensitivity over the chest wall.
 It may also occur around your arm/leg incisions.
 It typically resolves over time.
 Clicking This can happen when the breastbone moves and is not yet breastbone stable.
-It will get better as your breastbone continues to heal over a few weeks.
-Tell your health care provider if clicking is significantly worse and causing significant pain Lump at the This is normal and will get better over several weeks. top of the You may take a pain pill if you are uncomfortable breastbone Otherwise you do not need to do anything Blurry vision This is common and usually resolves very quickly after surgery.
+It will get better as your breastbone continues to Bi casesone heal over a few weeks.
+Tell your health care provider if clicking is significantly worse and causing increased pain Lump at the This is normal and will decrease over several weeks.
+You top of the do not need to do anything about it breastbone Blurry vision This is common and usually resolves very quickly after surgery.
 If symptom continues over three months, have your eyes tested Swelling of the It is normal particularly if a vein has been used.
 It will get legs and ankles better as you increase your activity.
-Avoid crossing your legs or sitting in one position for a long period Raise your legs with a pillow when resting Put your legs on a stool when sitting If your swelling is getting worse, and/or you develop pain in your calves, see your primary care provider as soon as possible Harsh voice Having a tube down your throat may cause swelling in your throat.
+Avoid crossing your legs or sitting in one position for a long period Raise your legs with a pillow when resting Put your legs on a stool when sitting It does not a stool when stelling If your swelling is getting worse, and/or you develop pain in your calves, see your primary care provider as soon as possible Harsh voice Having a tube down your throat may cause swelling in your throat.
 Your voice will be back to normal within first few weeks.
-If this does not improve beyond 6 months, you may need to see a specialist.
-Talk to your primary care Dlassasl provider.
+If this does not improve beyond 3 months, you may need to see a specialist.
+Talk to your primary care provider.
 Pleural It is a collection of fluid around your lung(s) resulting from effusion inflammation due to the surgery itself.
 It usually does not require treatment because the fluid usually reabsorbs over time.
-If it is a large fluid collection, it may make you feel in arganingly short of breath.
-If it is large, we may drain increasingly short of breath.
-If it is large, we may drain it with a small tube.
+If it is a large fluid collection, it may make you feel increasingly short of breath and we may drain it. increasingly short of breath and we may drain it with a small tube. with a Siliali tube.